Prime Computer: Founders

 The company started with the motto "Software First".

 Poduska left in 1981, to start Apollo Computer.
 His successor was 27-year IBM executive Joe M. Henson, although Prime's president, Kenneth G. Fisher, had briefly been the interim top executive.

 Minicomputer products

 The initial offerings by Prime were clones of Honeywell's DDP 316 and 516 minicomputers.
-Their main competitors were Digital Equipment Corporation, Data General and Hewlett-Packard.
+Main competitors were Digital Equipment Corporation, Data General and Hewlett-Packard.
+As of June 1975 time-sharing was Prime's largest end-user market, and 25% of revenue was from OEM.
+Overseas markets provided 42% of revenue in the first quarter of 1975.